Cabiyari

 - Community Involvement In Practices

-- Community involvement is crucial, with collective decision-making ensuring practices align with cultural values and sustainability goals.
+- Community involvement is integral, with collective decision-making on environmental issues.

 - Environmental Education Programs